vcicero/vcicero.github.io/_pages/research.md

 Regional export composition and economic growth: the multi-regional Thirlwall's Law

 Short-Term Challenges of Long-Term Growth: Gendered Consequences of Infrastructure Projects in Brazil (with Débora Nunes)

-Size matters: wealth accumulation and conflict in a Classical model (with Gilberto Tadeu Lima)

 Tip Credit effects on employment, earnings, and establishments (with Sammy Zahran, David Mushinski, and [Sayorn Chin](https://schinlfc.github.io/))